Critical Role: The Mighty Nein Origins: 2020–present

 In November 2020, Critical Role announced that a graphic novel series exploring the backstories of The Mighty Nein main characters would be published by Dark Horse Comics.
 Each book has a different creative team and was released as a hardcover.
 Critical Role: The Mighty Nein Origins – Home was released in August 2021 for Free Comic Book Day.
 In December 2021, Dark Horse announced that many of the titles in the series would have a delayed release date due to a mixture of circumstances.
 An omnibus – titled Critical Role: The Mighty Nein Origins Library Edition Volume 1 – collecting the Jester Lavorre, Caleb Widogast, Yasha Nydoorin, and Nott the Brave stories was released in October 2023.
 The second library edition volume, collecting the Mollymauk Tealeaf, Beauregard Lionett, Fjord Stone and Caduceus Clay stories, was released in December 2024.

 Critical Role: The Mighty Nein Origins – Acquired Taste was released in May 2025 for Free Comic Book Day; the issue focuses on Beau and Caleb in Bassuras waiting to meet a contact at a dinner theater show themed around Vox Machina.
 A boxed set collecting the eight hardcover volumes is scheduled to be released in November 2025.
-The Mighty Nein Origins is also scheduled to be adapted for the digital vertical scroll format on Webtoon.
+In June 2025, it was announced that The Mighty Nein Origins would be adapted for the digital vertical scroll format on Webtoon.
+This version's release began in November 2025.